Världens lyckligaste par

-Världens lyckligaste par is a song written and composed by Christer Ericsson, and originally recorded by Lasse Stefanz, featuring Olle Jönsson on lead vocals, as a duet with Lotta Engberg.
+"Världens lyckligaste par" is a song written and composed by Christer Ericsson, and originally recorded by Lasse Stefanz, featuring Olle Jönsson on lead vocals, as a duet with Lotta Engberg.
 The song lyrics depict a couple who has met and made each other happy, stayed together for year, and look bright upon the future..
 The song was also released on a single in 1986.

-The song charted at Svensktoppen for 17 weeks (including the summer break) between 17 May–22 November 1987, and also topped the chart.
+The song charted at Svensktoppen for 17 weeks (including the summer break) between 17 May and 22 November 1987, and also topped the chart.